cinchy-co/angular-sdk/projects/angular-sdk/README.md

 ...
 ```

-Silent refresh works by using a hidden iframe to access a url that contains the silent-refresh.html page.
+Silent refresh works by using a hidden iframe to access a url that contains the `silent-refresh.html` page.
 This iframe makes a request to the server to retrieve a new access token.

 4).
-Add the silent-refresh url into the "Permitted Login Redirect URLs" field of the "Integrated Clients" table within Cinchy (eg. http://localhost:3000/silent-refresh.html).
+Add the `silent-refresh` url into the **"Permitted Login Redirect URLs"** field of the **"Integrated Clients"** table within Cinchy (eg. http://localhost:3000/silent-refresh.html).

-## Allowing App for Embedment
+## Allowing App for Embedding

 Apps can be embedded and launched within the Cinchy platfrom.

-Before your app can be embedded, you must use the iframe-resizer library within your Angular App.
+Before your app can be embedded, you must use the `iframe-resizer` library within your Angular App.
 This allows your app to be properly resized within an iFrame when integrated into Cinchy's platform.

-The iframe-resizer package is already included in the Cinchy npm package so it installed it within your node_modules.
-Simply the iframe-resizer .js files into your project's scripts within `.angular.json`:
+The `iframe-resizer` package is already included in the Cinchy npm package so it is installed within your `node_modules` directory.
+Simply copy the `iframe-resizer.js` files into your project's scripts within `.angular.json`:

 ```typescript
 "scripts": [